mimming/firebase-overview/README.md

 # Firebase in 10 minutes

 Firebase makes building realtime stuff easy.
-Jenny is going to show you how in about 10 minutes, with slide and demos.
+Jenny is going to show you how in about 10 minutes, with slides and demos.

 Slides live on [mimming.com](https://mimming.com/presos/synchronizing-state/)